siongui/goef/README.rst

 - Embedded files are read-only.
 - Can be used in front-end code via GopherJS_, or local Go program.
 - Can be included in your Go package, or put in a separate package.
-- With limit of max single file size. (not yet)
+- With limit of max single file size. (only for plain-text files)

 How It Works